airbytehq/airbyte/docs/integrations/sources/shopify.inapp.md

 ::: note

-If you are already a Cloud user but still use the `API PASSWORD` authentication method (option), please make sure you've switched to the `OAuth2.0`, as far as the `API PASSWORD` is going to be deprecated soon for Cloud Users, but this option remains for `OSS` users.
+If you previously used the `API Password` authentication method, please switch to the `OAuth2.0`, as the API Password will be deprecated shortly.
+If you prefer to continue using `API Password`, the option will remain available in `Airbyte Open-Source`.

 :::